 - Fuel/EV charging expenses required to operate the rental vehicle.
-Examples include, but are not limited to, electricity obtained at an EV charging station and petroleum obtained at a gas station. - Note: DOT does not reimburse for fuel/EV charging surcharges incurred from failing to return the rental vehicle with the required fuel/EV charge amount (per the rental agreement).
+Examples include, but are not limited to, electricity obtained at an EV charging station and petroleum obtained at a gas station. - o Note: DOT does not reimburse for fuel/EV charging surcharges incurred from failing to return the rental vehicle with the required fuel/EV charge amount (per the rental agreement).
 However, DOT may reimburse travelers for vendor refueling/EV charging surcharges in rare situations at the discretion of the AO.
-This includes, but is not limited to, cases when travelers cannot refuel/charge the EV completely prior to returning a rental vehicle because of safety issues, or situations where the location of closest fueling/EV charging station is excessively far from where the traveler must return the vehicle. - Parking - Whenever available, self-parking should be selected over valet options. - Collision Damage Waiver (CDW) or theft insurance for OCONUS travel only.
-Note, the government is a self-insurer; therefore, DOT does not reimburse this coverage for CONUS travel. - Rental vehicle add-ons such as GPS devices, automated toll payment systems, and roadside assistance are reimbursable under the following circumstances: - o GPS can be rented only in the following cases: - When necessary to accomplishing trip mission; - When renting a vehicle in a foreign country; or - When official travel involves access to extremely remote locations that are not close to population centers, and where clearly marked road signs may not be present.
+This includes, but is not limited to, cases when travelers cannot refuel/charge the EV completely prior to returning a rental vehicle because of safety issues, or situations where the location of closest fueling/EV charging station is excessively far from where the traveler must return the vehicle.